jusger/ADEClassifier-RepLearnML/README.md

 jupyter notebook
 ```

-If you are using a different platform, you may be able to just install the required packages:
+Alternatively, if you are using a different platform or the yml file doesn't work for some reason, you can just install the required packages:
 * numpy
 * pandas
 * scikit-learn